samyuktajayaram-stack/Technology-Design-Foundations/README.md

 I finished sizing and drawing out both ring files (and made sure to measure my ring size so it would fit), and went in to the studio to cut my rings.
 I came into this process thinking that my rings would be perfect after my first cut, but that was far from what happened (Ironically, this seems to be a recurring theme throghout my journal entries so far.
 I'm beginning to think I need to downplay some of my abilities).

 Setting up the first print took a bit of work.
 I followed all the steps I remembered from Chris's hands-on training last week, but for some reason the laser wouldn't move.
-Turns out, after trying for a few minutes, I was told I would have to turn on the machine first.
+After trying for a few minutes, I was told I would have to turn on the machine first.
 I seemed to have skipped the most crucial first step.
 After the laser cutter was running, I set the nozzle to the start position, added the material type and thickness and checked if the print would fit on my plywood piece.
 I then pressed start and watched the cut begin!

-As is started cutting my rings, I began noticing all the dimension errors.
-The square slots I had made for the nature inspired ring were too small and feel through the corrugated laser cutter base.
-The main frame was also too thin.
-As for the pegboard ring, the holes were far too tiny to thread a needly through.
-For both rings, the ring size was also slkightly too large.
-I then went back and reworked on this file to correct the errors.
+As I started cutting my rings, I began noticing several dimension errors.
+The square slots I had designed for the nature-inspired ring were too small and slipped through the corrugated laser cutter base, and the main frame of the ring turned out thinner than I intended.
+In the pegboard ring, the holes were far too tiny to thread a needle through.
+For both rings, the ring size was also slightly too large.
+On Illustrator, the rings appeared to have the correct measurements, but once I actually cut them, I realized the dimensions were different in reality.
+I went back and revised my files to correct these issues.

 Here are some pictures of the first cut: